Hotel chains open hiring doors to all

 "I am coming back to the group because I wanted to be with a company that understands what I bring to the table," said Moitra.

-From launching an all-women's run hotel, to operating cafes run by acid attack survivors and roping in DJs and other staff that is neuro divergent or differently abled, listed as well as private hotel chains are pushing the pedal on diversity, equity and inclusion.
+From launching an all-women's run hotel, to operating cafes run by acid attack survivors and roping in DJs and other staff that is neuro divergent or differently abled, listed as well as private hotel chains are pushing the pedal on equity and inclusion.

-"A lot of people define diversity as adding more women to the workplace.
+"A lot of people define equity as adding more women to the workplace.
 That's basic for us.
 50% of our senior leadership comprises of women.
 The communities we want to represent such as the LGBT community, the neuro divergent community and acid attack warriors form a big part of our workforce," said Keshav Suri, executive director at The Lalit Suri Hospitality Group.

 Chalet Hotels launched the country's first all-women run hotel, the 168 keys Westin Hyderabad HITEC City last year and MD and CEO Sanjay Sethi said the feedback has been 'very positive'.